Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 Sathish Raj PR/Shutterstock

-Sticking to a budget is possible if you visit Bonneville Salt Flats in the December–February period.
+The cheapest time to visit the Bonneville Salt Flats is from December to February.
 December has temperatures fluctuating between 36°F and 20°F.

 In January, temperatures range between 35°F and 19°F. January is the most humid month in the entire year, with 75%.
 February welcomes visitors with temperatures with an average high of 41 °F and an average low of 24°F.